giantswarm/ingress-nginx-app/objectives.md

 **First, monitoring and alerting.**

 In production, we monitor and alert on these basic metrics:
-*   For each workload, when at least one nginx-ingress-controller pod was unavailable for more than 5 minutes.
+*   For each workload, when at least one ingress-nginx pod was unavailable for more than 5 minutes.
 In addition, when the error budget’s burn rate
     *   Was in the last 10mins, higher than 1%
     *   Was in the last hour, higher than the max allowable rate
     *   Will run out in ~3 days